smart-facility/cognicity/README.md

 1. Install and configure Node.js v0.10.29 and npm
 2. Install Grunt with `npm install grunt-cli -g`
-3. Bower requires git, if git is not already installed install it from http://git-scm.com/
-4. Install Bower with `npm install -g bower`
-5. Clone the project
+3. Clone the project
-6. Run `npm install` to install build dependencies
+4. Run `npm install` to install build dependencies
-7. Run `bower install` to install site dependencies

 ### Available Grunt Tasks

 - `grunt build` - build the site, placing the output in the `dist/` directory
 - `grunt serve` - Start a server and open the site in your default browser.
 Note the server uses LiveReload to refresh the page as you make changes.
 - `grunt clean` - Clean files and folders

+## Bower

+Bower is used to manage frontend asset dependencies - such as the Bootstrap UI library and the jQuery JavaScript library.

+Bower dependencies are automatically installed as part of the grunt build process and references to the dependencies are injected into the appropriate places in the source HTML.

 ## Deploying the Site